A woman exercising in the heat. She's sweating with her hand on her forehead while walking outdoors.

 If you’re a fitness enthusiast, one of the biggest reasons to celebrate warmer weather is being able to move your workouts outdoors.
 But if you’re not acclimated to the heat, research shows that heat stress increases the amount of work your anaerobic system has to do.
 This can make your workout feel more difficult than it would in a temperature your body is used to.
 In fact, according to participants surveyed in The Peloton Report: Spring Wellness Trends, extreme heat (41 percent) and weather conditions (60 percent) were among the biggest obstacles to participating in outdoor fitness.

 You’ll also likely sweat more in the heat—an average of 1 liter per hour, to be exact—which is your body’s way of cooling itself down.
-Of course, if you’re not properly replacing the fluid lost through sweat with proper hydration, your blood volume will decrease making it more difficult for your body to maintain its core temperature.
+But if you’re not properly replacing the fluid lost through sweat with adequate hydration, your blood volume will decrease, making it more difficult for your body to maintain its core temperature.

-So what can you do to make exercise in the heat feel easier?
-Here are seven strategies for logging a sweat when the mercury is climbing:
+So what can you do to make working out in the heat feel easier?
+Here are seven strategies for logging a sweat when the temperature rises:

 1. Give Your Body Time to Acclimate

-Individuals who are fitter tend to tolerate heat better, but regardless, your body still needs time to get used to that heat.
+Individuals at a more advanced fitness level tend to tolerate heat better, but regardless, your body still needs time to get used to that heat.
 When you first start exercising in the heat, lower the intensity and duration of your workouts.
-Within seven to 14 days of doing continuous or intermittent aerobic workouts, your body should be acclimated, according to the University of Colorado Hospital in Denver.
+Within seven to 14 days of doing continuous or intermittent aerobic workouts in hotter temps, your body should be acclimated, according to the University of Colorado Hospital in Denver.

 2. Adjust Your Workout Time